-- holds ultimate responsibility for safeguarding and child protection (including online safety) in the school and is a member of the SLT. - acts as a source of support and expertise in carrying out safeguarding duties for the whole school community. - will have the necessary knowledge and understanding to recognise possible children at risk of contextual and/or familial abuse or exploitation. - encourages a culture of listening to children and taking account of their wishes and feelings. - refreshes every two years their knowledge and skills to enable them to carry out the role and at regular intervals but at least annually accesses updates to keep up with any developments relevant to their role. - will refer a child if there are concerns about possible abuse, to the Devon MASH, and act as a focal point for staff to discuss concerns.
-Enquiries must be followed up in writing, if referred by telephone. - will keep detailed, accurate records, either written or using appropriate online software, of all concerns about a child even if there is no need to make an immediate referral. - will ensure that all such records are kept confidential, stored securely and are separate from student records, until the child's 25th birthday. - will ensure that an indication of the existence of the additional file is marked on the student records. - will ensure that when a student leaves the school, relevant child protection information is passed to the new school (separately from the main student file) as soon as possible, ensuring secure transit and that confirmation of receipt is obtained. - in addition to the child protection file, the designated safeguarding lead should also consider if it would be appropriate to share any information with the DSL of the new school or college in advance of a child leaving; for example, information that would allow the new school or college to continue supporting victims of abuse and have that support in place for when the child arrives.
-All transfers should be made securely. - will liaise with the Local Authority, its safeguarding partners and work with other agencies and professionals in line with Working Together to Safeguard Children. - has a working knowledge of PCSB procedures. - will ensure that either they, or another staff member, attend case conferences, core groups, or other multi-agency planning meetings, contribute to assessments, and provide a report where required which has been shared with the parents. - will ensure that any student currently with a child protection plan who is absent in the educational setting without explanation for two days is referred to their social worker.
+- holds ultimate responsibility for safeguarding and child protection (including online safety) in the school and is a member of the SLT. - acts as a source of support and expertise in carrying out safeguarding duties for the whole school community. - will have the necessary knowledge and understanding to recognise possible children at risk of contextual and/or familial abuse or exploitation. - encourages a culture of listening to children and taking account of their wishes and feelings. - refreshes every two years their knowledge and skills to enable them to carry out the role and at regular intervals but at least annually accesses updates to keep up with any developments relevant to their role. - will refer a child if there are concerns about possible abuse, to the Plymouth MASH, and act as a focal point for staff to discuss concerns.
+Enquiries must be followed up in writing, if referred by telephone. - will keep detailed, accurate records, either written or using appropriate online software, of all concerns about a child even if there is no need to make an immediate referral. - will ensure that all such records are kept confidential, stored securely and are separate from pupil records, until the child's 25th birthday. - will ensure that an indication of the existence of the additional file is marked on the pupil records. - will ensure that when a pupil leaves the school, relevant child protection information is passed to the new school (separately from the main pupil file) as soon as possible, ensuring secure transit and that confirmation of receipt is obtained. - in addition to the child protection file, the designated safeguarding lead should also consider if it would be appropriate to share any information with the DSL of the new school or college in advance of a child leaving; for example, information that would allow the new school or college to continue supporting victims of abuse and have that support in place for when the child arrives.
+All transfers should be made securely.